 SINGLE TOOTH IMPLANTS CARE (Natural teeth care is provided similarly.)

-- Use a soft-bristle toothbrush to clean twice a day, at the very least.
+- Use a soft-bristled toothbrush to clean twice a day, at the very least.

-- Use a mild toothpaste made of low-abrasiveness materials.
+- Use mild toothpaste made of low-abrasiveness materials.

 - Brush the implant crown and surrounding area.